-1. Market-Style Welcome Display
+1. Locally Grown Baby Shower Welcome Display

 Greet guests with a mini farmers-market entrance using wooden crates, woven baskets, and handwritten chalkboard signs.
 Add seasonal produce for visual interest without using edible displays for consumption.
 This creates a charming, authentic introduction to the locally grown theme.
 Guests will instantly recognize the thoughtful detail, and it establishes the tone of the event.
 The simplicity avoids clutter or over-styling while providing a welcoming, photo-worthy entry point for the shower.